ShoyuVanilla/FoundryVTT-Chat-Portrait/README.md

 ![Unknown](./images/unknown_actor_and_weapon_feature.png)

-- Use Avatar Player Image: Use the player's Token image instead of the token/actor standard image.
-Note if true ignore the first option if a avatr is found or else go back to the standard actor/token image feature.
+- Use Avatar Player Image: Use the player's Avatar image instead of the token/actor standard image.
+Note if true ignore the first option if a avatar is found or else go back to the standard actor/token image feature, this option is ignored if you are the GM or else everything you click has the avatar image of the GM.

 - Passive: Image Replacer for avoid the double portrait when you roll Ability / Skills / Saving Throw / Tools, for now the support is limited to the followingsystem :
   -  Dnd5e system.